anxdpanic/context.youtube.download/README.md

 ---

-Context-Item Add-on for Kodi 16+ and YouTube for Kodi Add-on
+Context Item Add-on for Kodi 16+ and YouTube for Kodi Add-on

 Download video(mp4) or audio(m4a) from YouTube using script.module.youtube.dl via context menu in the YouTube Kodi Add-on